Chapter 7. Monitoring performance with Performance Co-Pilot

 Verify the

-echo testmail | mutt root Verify the available metrics: # pminfo postfix postfix.received postfix.sent postfix.queues.incoming postfix.queues.maildrop postfix.queues.hold postfix.queues.deferred postfix.queues.active
+# pminfo postfixpostfix.received postfix.sent postfix.queues.incoming postfix.queues.maildrop postfix.queues.hold postfix.queues.deferred postfix.queues.active

-After recording metric data, you can replay the PCP log archives as graphs.
-The metrics are sourced from one or more live hosts with alternative options to use metric data from PCP log archives as a source of historical data.
-To customize the PCP Charts application interface to display the data from the performance metrics, you can use line plot, bar graphs, or utilization graphs.
+After recording metric data, replay the PCP log archives as graphs.
+The metrics are sourced from one or more live hosts.
+You can also use metric data from PCP log archives as a source of historical data.

-By using the PCP Charts application, you can:
+Using the PCP Charts application, you can:

-- Replay the data in the PCP Charts application application and use graphs to visualize the retrospective data alongside live data of the system.
+- Replay the data in the PCP Charts application and use graphs to visualize the retrospective data alongside live data of the system.

 - Plot performance metric values into graphs.